How to Do the Metabolic Diet: 10 Tips to Get Started

-If you are trying to improve your metabolism, you may want to consider following a Pro-Metabolic Diet.
+If you are trying to improve your metabolism, you may want to consider following a Metabolic Diet.
 This type of eating plan is designed to help optimize your body’s metabolism and promote better overall health.
-In this article, I’ll share an overview of what a pro-metabolic diet entails, as well as some general guidelines, pro metabolic foods, and what not to eat.
+Learn what a metabolic diet entails, as well as some general guidelines, pro metabolic foods, and what not to eat.

 Put simply, metabolism is the process your body uses to convert the foods you eat into energy.
 It involves thousands of chemical reactions, all controlled by specific proteins.